googleforgames/quilkin/docs/src/filters/writing_custom_filters.md

 A [trait][FilterFactory] representing a type that knows how to create instances of a particular type of [Filter].

 - An implementation provides a `name` and `create_filter` method.
-- `create_filter` takes in [configuration][filter configuration] for the filter to create and returns a [CreatedFilter] type containing a new instance of its filter type.
+- `create_filter` takes in [configuration][filter configuration] for the filter to create and returns a [FilterInstance] type containing a new instance of its filter type.
 `name` returns the Filter name - a unique identifier of filters of the created type (e.g quilkin.extensions.filters.debug.v1alpha1.Debug).

 ##### FilterRegistry